Particular/docs.particular.net/nservicebus/messaging/forwarding.md

 To abort processing throw an exception which ensures no ghost message are transmitted and any (transactional) state to be rolled back.

-If you want to prevent unnessary retries declare a [unrecoreable exception](/nservicebus/recoverability/#unrecoverable-exceptions) or create a [custom recoverability policy](/nservicebus/recoverability/custom-recoverability-policy.md)
+To prevent unnessary retries declare a [unrecoreable exception](/nservicebus/recoverability/#unrecoverable-exceptions) or create a [custom recoverability policy](/nservicebus/recoverability/custom-recoverability-policy.md).

 ## Auditing vs. Forwarding